danieljcross/data_struc/fa24-final-project-danieljcross-main/outline.md

 Data structures are ways of organizing code in ways that increase efficiency.
 They are often used when organizing or looking through large amounts of data.

 The way in which the efficiency is measured is using the Big O notation.
-What this does is looks at the worse case scenario of how long it could take to look through the data, and reduces it to the following measurements:
+What this does is looks at the worse case scenario of how long it could take to look through or add something to the data.
+It ignores coeffiecients and constants (unless it is just constant, which is represented as 1).
+They are reduced to the following measurements:

 * O(1) - This is the most efficient method.
 It will take the same amount of time each time.
 It is constant, represented with the red line.
 * O(n) - This depends on the variable with how long it would take.
 It is linear, represented with the blue line.